fastluca/lastminute-exercise/README.md

 ============
 To create your executable file, call `mvn jfx:jar`.
 The jar-file will be placed at `target/jfx/app`.
 If you would create your executable and some installers (please see official oracle-documentation which applications are required for this), call `mvn jfx:native`.
 The native launchers or installers will be placed at `target/jfx/native`.
-Others details about the build process are available at https://github.com/javafx-maven-plugin/javafx-maven-plugin.
+Others details about the build process are available at [javafx-maven-plugin project page](https://github.com/javafx-maven-plugin/javafx-maven-plugin).

 Run Tests
 ============
 To run tests, call `mvn test`.
+The class `CartServiceUnitTest.java` contains the three test cases provided in requirements.